ibm-apiconnect/backstage/README.md

 **Note**: the credentials.json uses snake case, the app-config.yaml API Connect configuration uses camel case.

 The username and password or api key are for a provider organization member.
-For this tech preview it is assumed that there is a single user who is a member of each provider organization to be added to the backstage instance - they should have viewer role for each provider organization at least.
+It is assumed that there is a single user who is a member of each provider organization to be added to the backstage instance - they should have viewer role for each provider organization at least.
 This user can also be a member of more than one provider organization.

 ### Using a Local User Registry